Kyary Pamyu Pamyu: 2011–2012: Moshi Moshi Harajuku and Pamyu Pamyu Revolution

 In April 2011 Kyary participated in the charity event "One Snap for Love" to benefit victims of the 2011 Tōhoku earthquake and tsunami.
-In July, she released her first promo single, "PONPONPON", citing Gwen Stefani, Katy Perry and Lady Gaga as inspirations at that time.
+In July, she released her first promo single, "PonPonPon", citing Gwen Stefani, Katy Perry and Lady Gaga as inspirations at that time.
 The music video, a psychedelic tribute to kawaisa and Decora culture, was released to YouTube and became a viral hit.
-"PONPONPON" entered Billboard Japan's Hot 100 chart at 72 on July 31, 2011.
+"PonPonPon" entered Billboard Japan's Hot 100 chart at 72 on July 31, 2011.
 Her debut EP, Moshi Moshi Harajuku, was released August 17, 2011, followed a week later by her autobiography, Oh!
 My God!!
 Harajuku Girl.

 On December 6, 2011, her single "Tsukematsukeru" was digitally released internationally via iTunes.
-On December 9, Kyary Pamyu Pamyu made her American debut in Culver City, California to perform in a fashion show and play two of her songs, as well as her first time performing the single.
+On December 9, Kyary made her American debut in Culver City, California to perform in a fashion show and play two of her songs, as well as her first time performing the single.
 "Tsukematsukeru" was released physically on January 11, 2012, which included a special edition photobook.
 It was eventually certified gold in April 2012.
 In February and March 2012, she represented Japan during Japanese performing arts exhibitions in Shanghai and Hong Kong.
 She released her second single, "Candy Candy" as a digital download on March 14, 2012.
 The single debuted at eighty-nine on the Billboard Japan Hot 100, and later peaked at number two.
 It was released as a CD single on April 4, 2012, and sold 9,913 copies its first week, debuting at number eight on the Oricon weekly singles chart.

 Her debut full-length album, Pamyu Pamyu Revolution, was released on May 23, 2012.
 Along with the announcement of her second single back in February, it was revealed that she was planning to hold her first nationwide tour in June of that year, as well as launching an official fan club.
 The tour kicked off on June 2 at the Namba Hatch in Osaka.
 It continued in Hiroshima, Nagoya, Sendai, Sapporo, Fukuoka and finished in Tokyo on June 29.
 In July 2012, she made her European debut by performing for 13,000 fans at the Japan Expo in Paris.
-Kyary Pamyu Pamyu was bestowed the title of "Kawaii Harajuku Ambassador" on August 30, 2012 by the Mayor of Shibuya.
+Kyary was bestowed the title of "Kawaii Harajuku Ambassador" on August 30, 2012 by the Mayor of Shibuya.
 Following a montage of her successes performed on a large screen, she performed several songs in front of a crowd after accepting the award.
 In early September 2012, Kyary announced that she was collaborating with Japanese budget fashion brand g.u. for her new single "Fashion Monster", which was given a CD release date of October 17, 2012.
-She was also used as the image character for g.u. after the announcement.
-Around the same time, Kyary Pamyu Pamyu announced her debut world tour titled 100% KPP World Tour, which began in February 2013 and lasted until June.
+She was also used as the image character for G.U. after the announcement.
+Around the same time, Kyary announced her debut world tour titled 100% KPP World Tour, which began in February 2013 and lasted until June.
 The tour visited the United States, United Kingdom, France, Belgium, Taiwan, Thailand, Singapore, Hong Kong, and her native Japan.